-The CMHPSM has one Proprietary Fund for recording of Revenues and Expenses associated with the PIHP Operations, and a second Fund for the recording of funding related to the PIHP's Internal Services Fund (ISF).
-The ISF is the primary element of the CMHPSM's Risk Management Strategy to protect service delivery at the four CMHSP's should unexpected expense increases or revenue reductions occur without sufficient time to respond given the resources planned to be available during the Budget Development Cycle.
+The CMHPSM has one Proprietary Fund for recording Revenues and Expenses associated with the PIHP Operations, and a second Fund for the recording of funding related to the PIHP's Internal Services Fund (ISF).
+The ISF is the primary element of the CMHPSM's Risk Management Strategy to protect service delivery at the four CMHSPs should expenses increase unexpectedly, or revenue reductions occur without sufficient time to respond given the resources planned to be available during the Budget Development Cycle.